 You may have noticed the Eufy Video Doorbell also comes with a Homebase.
 The Homebase helps to reduce your Eufy doorbell’s energy consumption by 58% and its equipped with military-grade data encryption so your footage is securely stored.

-If you’ve decided that you prioritise security over anything else when it comes to a smart doorbell, then you need the Arlo Essential Video Doorbell.
+If you’ve decided that you prioritise security above all else when it comes to a smart doorbell, then you’ll want the Arlo Essential Video Doorbell.
 Rather than installing an entire home security system, Arlo is the only video doorbell on this list that offers a built-in siren.
 You can set its siren to automatically sound whenever it detects motion near your door, or you can trigger it manually if you spot suspicious individuals loitering on your property.

 Its camera quality is double the sharpness of the Eufy doorbell, boasting 4K HD resolution, 180-degree views and an optimised 1:1 aspect ratio.
 Whether you’ve decided to run with a wired or battery-operated smart doorbell, the Arlo can do both, so it’s at your convenience.